Before we look at data sets, we can all cultivate better data sense.

 Instead of optimizing for the average, we will have a higher impact if we prioritize, then optimize, for the individual groups.

 Running a successful business generally

-It turns out that deliberately segmenting one’s audiences at the “top of the funnel” and performing cohort analysis at the “bottom of the funnel” are essential components of business, brand, and marketing strategy generally.
-I’ve written about this before, most recently in the pieces “What is brand?” and “What is marketing?”.
+It turns out that deliberately segmenting one’s audiences at the “top of the funnel” and performing cohort analysis at the “bottom of the funnel” are essential activities for any business.
+I’ve written about this before, most recently in the pieces “What is brand?” and “What is marketing?“

 The mechanics of doing this analysis can get quite heady.
-For example, see this recent strategy+business article entitled “Getting Value Propositions Right with Data and Analytics” by David Meer looking at the product development approaches of global CPG companies.
+For example, see the recent s+b article “Getting Value Propositions Right with Data and Analytics” by David Meer, which looks at the product development approaches of global CPG companies.
 The article has many interesting findings, but the main take-away is simple: companies that sub-segment their audiences optimize their footprint and their impact, while those that rely on simple averages fail by degrees.